 This left me gaping and puzzled.
 Considering the readership he reached, acceptance in what was just another of many nondescript Texas towns was no great matter.
 Furthermore, the man rated more than he seemed to realize.
 There was friendly greetings all along the way to the barber shop where I'd have my first hair-cut in a long while.

 On our way home, I learned that Bob neither smoked nor drank hard liquor.
 He explained, "The lowest bastard I know in a number of fairy sized counties goes for whiskey and tobacco, so to show my contempt for him and all his breed of stinkers, I turn down drinking and smoking."
 The dark, stern face brightened in a grin and a chuckle.
-Then, "She, I know I am inconsistent.
-That low down skunk breaths, and so do I. Sometimes you've got to compromise in matters of principle."
+Then, "See, I know I am inconsistent.
+That low down skunk breathes, and so do I. Sometimes you've got to compromise in matters of principle."